 Cremation Fireworks

-A more contemporary option for ash scattering is to have ashes scattered by exploding fireworks.
-These are special fireworks displays that contain a number of fireworks specially modified to incorporate cremated remains.
+A more contemporary option for ash scattering is to scatter ashes by exploding fireworks.
+These are special fireworks displays that contain several fireworks specially modified to incorporate cremated remains.

 A nighttime display of firework scattering might be the perfect memorial and the way to say goodbye.
 Restrictions on fireworks displays will apply.
 Some areas, such as national parks in the United States, require a scattering permit and probably will prohibit fireworks.